home-assistant/companion.home-assistant/docs/notifications/basic.md

 ### Text To Speech Notifications

 ![Android](/assets/android.svg) &nbsp;<span class="beta">BETA</span><br />
 Instead of posting a notification on the device you can instead get your device to speak the notification.
 This notification works different than the others.
 You will set `message: TTS` and the actual text to speak would be in the `title`.
-Current support is limited to the current locale set on the device.
+Current support is limited to the current Text To Speech locale set on the device.
+If there is an error processing the message you will see a toast message appear on the device.

 ```yaml
   - alias: Notify of Motion